emojirades/emojirades/README.md

 Here we provide an S3 path of workspaces and an optional set of workspace ids (will load all in folder by default):

-`emojirades multiple --workspaces-dir s3://bucket/path/to/workspaces [--workspace-id A1B2C3D4E]`
+`emojirade multiple --workspaces-dir s3://bucket/path/to/workspaces [--workspace-id A1B2C3D4E]`

 Here we provide an S3 path of workspaces and an AWS SQS queue to listen to for new workspaces: